Non-Hodgkin's Lymphoma Facts

 Symptoms for non-Hodgkin's lymphoma usually occur depending on where the disease begins.
 Lymph nodes may become noticeably swollen and your child may feel very tired.
 Often fevers spike.
 For patients whose cancer begins in the abdomen or pelvis, symptoms include distended belly, and pain with urination and bowel movements.
 There are other more severe symptoms involving difficulty breathing when cancer begins near the thymus.

-Although the exact cause of non-Hodgkin's lymphoma is not known, according to the American Society of Clinical Oncology, there appears to be a slight risk in children who have had the Epstein-Barr virus, have aquired immune deficiency syndrome (AIDS), have received an organ transplant, have immune deficiency disease, or had another type of cancer.
+Although the exact cause of non-Hodgkin's lymphoma is not known, according to the American Society of Clinical Oncology, there appears to be a slight risk in children who have had the Epstein-Barr virus, have acquired immune deficiency syndrome (AIDS), have received an organ transplant, have immune deficiency disease, or had another type of cancer.

 There are four stages to non-Hodgkin's lymphoma: